A Predictive Chance Constraint Rebalancing Approach to Mobility-on-Demand Services: Model predictive control of AMoD with probabilistic guarantees

 As mentioned in the previous section the demand prediction, $\lambda_{ij}(t)$, is assumed to follow a probability density distribution, $\mathbb{P}_{ij}(t)$.
 Hence, we can reformulate the imbalance constraint, \cref{eq:1imb}, to have a probability distribution fulfilled with some confidence $1-\epsilon$ where $\epsilon \in [0,1]$, see \cref{eq:ccim}.
 One of the benefits of this formulation is that we can decide the confidence based on what risk we want to take.
 Therefore the following sMILP problem is proposed

-The Chance Constraint Optimization (CCO) problem can be difficult to solve \cite{van2011chance}.
+In \cref{eq:ccim} the constant $k$ is an upper bound on the imbalance $s_{ij}(t+1)$.
+The Chance Constraint Optimization (CCO) problem can be difficult to solve \citep{van2011chance}.
 There are several methods to reformulate the chance constraints into deterministic constraints.
-One method is to consider that the probability distribution belongs to a set of distributions, called ambiguity sets \cite{VanParys2016}.
-In this work we use the separable model for reformulation of the chance constraints \cite{prekopa2013stochastic}.
+One method is to consider that the probability distribution belongs to a set of distributions, called ambiguity sets \citep{VanParys2016}.
+In this work we use the separable model for reformulation of the chance constraints \citep{prekopa2013stochastic}.